D4r3-D3v1L/d4r3-d3v1l.github.io/_posts/2023-07-26-Task04-move-bytecode-poc.md

 categories: blog
 ---

-This is the last task which is writing a poc for a bug in move compiler code by reverting the patch.
+This is the last task of the interview process which is writing a poc for a bug in move compiler code by reverting the patch.

+You can find the previous tasks here : [Task 2,3](https://d4r3-d3v1l.github.io/blog/2023/07/26/Task02-YUL-StackLimitEvader-Poc.html) [Task 1](https://d4r3-d3v1l.github.io/blog/2023/07/25/Task01-Paradigm.html)

 <!--more-->